frozenbanana97/documentation/README.md

 pip install file/location/Fiona-1.8.21-cp310-cp310-win\_amd64.whl
 ```

-(Remember to run this in your virtual environemnt if you are using one)
+(remember to run this in your virtual environemnt if you are using one)

 Geopandas should now install properly!